wharton/python-vagrant-centos7/README.md

 At this point, you should change the default password for the vagrant user.
 You may also want to add/remove users soon.

-## Setting Up PostgreSQL & Getting Started
+## Using PostgreSQL & Creating a New Database for a Django Project

-On your Vagrant box, a script has been provided to install PostgreSQL Server 9.6 and set up the `vagrant` user as superuser alongside the system `postgres` user.
-There may be some warnings during the installation; as long as you get the correct prompt when you type `psql`, the installation worked.
+The Vagrant box comes with PostgreSQL 9.6.
+The `vagrant` user is set up as a PostgreSQL superuser (in addition to the `postgres` user).

 ```
-$ sudo /vagrant/assets/install_postgres.sh
 $ psql
 psql (9.6.2)
 Type "help" for help.

 vagrant=# \?
 ...
+vagrant=# CREATE USER my_django_user WITH PASSWORD 'my_django_password';
+CREATE ROLE
+vagrant=# CREATE DATABASE my_django_db WITH OWNER my_django_user;
+CREATE DATABASE
 vagrant=# \q
 ```